btimofeev/lazy_ips/README.md

 lazy-ips-cli
 ============

 Command-line interface for IPS patching.
 Does not require PyGObject.
-Works on Windows, MacOS and Android (via Termux).
+Works on Linux, Windows, macOS and Android (via Termux).

 Usage: ```lazy-ips-cli image_file patch_file```